About the RSA

 The Rationalist Society of Australia is the oldest freethought group in Australia, promoting reason since 1906.
 Members and supporters hold that all significant beliefs and actions should be based on reason and evidence, that the natural world is the only world there is, and that answers to the key questions of human existence are to be found only in that natural world.
 The RSA stands for Reclaiming Secular Australia.

-The Research Grant Program
+The 2021 Research Grants Program

 - The impact of freethought and secularism in Australia.

 - The effectiveness of critical thinking skills teaching in Australian schools.

 - The role of experts in media and public policy in Australia.